William-Laverty/William-Laverty/README.md

 Here are some of the skills and technologies I'm proficient in:

 - Video Production
-- Social Media Marketing
+- iOS & macOS Development
 - Graphic Design
-- Facebook Ads
-- E-Commerce Storefront Engineer
-- Shopify Funnels
+- Full Stack Web Development

 ## 🔧 Tools & Technologies
 These are some of the tools and technologies I use for development: